 Office of Inspector General

 An inspector general is an internal compliance officer for a government agency tasked with making sure public funds are not wasted or stolen.
-This is accomplished by ensuring that a variety of mandates are met.

 The Denali Commission Act, as amended, and the Inspector General Act of 1978, as amended, require the Denali Commission to have an inspector general.
 The Commission is one of 72 federal agencies statutorily required to have this oversight function.